 Welcome to my page!

-I’m a visual artist living in Oulu, Finland, with my two teenager kids and some furry pe(s)ts.
+I’m a visual artist and a printmaker living in Oulu, Finland, with my two teenager kids and some furry pe(s)ts.

 I went to art school in my thirties, after having my kids.
 Right after getting my art degree i thought i was solely a printmaker.
 It was the media i studied, and i felt that it was so easy to get my ideas expressed with its methods.
 There is also this wonderful deep contentment that comes from making prints and i’m sure a fellow printmaker knows what i’m talking about.
 It’s a printmaker thing.
 It’s a condition.